 The goal of cushioning material like kraft paper, air cushions and bubble wrap is to absorb shocks and dampen vibrations by keeping your item suspended and apart from the walls of the shipping container.
 The corners of your item are the most likely parts to be damaged during transit so it will be smart to try to keep it away from contacting the box itself.

 A good test to check if your boxes have enough cushioning is to give your box a gentle shake to see how much the contents inside move around.
 For a more thorough test, you can conduct multiple drops from a height of 18 inches on the box’s various edges and corners and a few drops from 36 inches with the box landing on its bottom side.
-This test is especially important for any small business that are shipping from home to make sure that packages are consistently and safely packed.
+This test is especially important for any small business that is shipping from home to make sure that packages are consistently and safely packed.

-A good tape and method for sealing packages is shipping tape in an “H” style formation on each opening side.
+A good tape method for sealing packages is shipping tape in an “H” style formation on each opening side.
 This means sealing down the middle where the two flaps of the box meet and then sealing again on the two outside edges.
 This covers each possible opening to keep your shipping containers secure.

 If you want to go the extra mile, you can also use water-activated tape for an even stronger hold.
 Water-activated tape, also known as gummed tape, uses an intense starch-based adhesive that bonds with cardboard to create a complete seal.
 However, this tape will usually require special machinery to use properly.

-A poorly-chosen shipping label can fail in multiple ways including abrasion, smudging, tearing, poor adhesion and even by just having the wrong information printed.
+A poorly-chosen shipping label can fail in multiple ways including abrasion, smudging, tearing, poor adhesion, and even by just having the wrong information printed.
 Make sure you are using a label with permanent adhesive and that your printer is compatible with the labels you choose.
 We also have an article that provides a thorough breakdown of how to select the right shipping labels.

-Also make sure that your labels are placed on the largest and most visible flat side of the box.
+Also, make sure that your labels are placed on the largest and most visible flat side of the box.
 Placing labels over edges or openings can warp your labels and even make your tracking barcode unreadable.
 This is also why tape should be avoided since placing tape over any of the barcodes on the label can keep them from being recognized by scanners.

 Extra Services and Features